When you’re considering a new venture, one of the first things you should do is determine whether there is a valuable market for it.

 400 liquor stores x $20,000 = $8,000,000

-How to Use Estimated Market Size
+How to Leverage Your Market Size

-Okay, you have your estimated market size — now what?
+You have your estimated market size — now what?

 Market size helps your business answer the following questions:

 How much potential revenue can we earn from this particular market?
-In other words … is it even worth our time and energy?
+In other words, is it even worth our time and energy?

 Is the market big enough to interest us?

 Is the market growing?
 Will there still be opportunities to earn revenue from this market in 3, 5, 10 years?

 Market size is a critical number to know when you're looking for funding.
 Investors are going to need to know how much money they have the potential to make from a given market.
 Additionally, it's vital to recognize whether the potential revenue you can make outweighs your business' costs.